 Environmental Conservation: Biodiversity

-Canada is firmly rooted in conserving the biodiversity.
+Canada is firmly rooted in conserving biodiversity.
 Biodiversity refers to the variability of biotic factors from varied sources, both terrestrial, marine, or aquatic.
 Canada was the first country to endorse the UN Convention on Biological Diversity in 1992.
 Such acts help conserve resources like water for future benefits.
-The government in conjunction with other agencies have set 110 million hectares of land for biodiversification.
+The government, in conjunction with other agencies, has set 110 million hectares of land for biodiversification.

-The wildlife, like the polar bear, is being conserved which will be very helpful in attracting tourists.
+The wildlife, like the polar bear, is being conserved, which will be very helpful in attracting tourists.
 Tourists are a source of income.
-Their migration brings diversification of people too.
-Canadians are at the forefront to discuss climatic changes and their impacts.
+Their migration brings diversification of people, too.
+Canadians are at the forefront of discussing climatic changes and their impacts.
 They are committed to reducing greenhouse emissions by 18% between 2005 and 2020.
 There are regulatory plans for each sector applicable in addressing the primary sources of emissions.
 Below is a video showing some biodiversity practices in Canada.

-Canadian population has increased since 1934.
-The current count is 36,850,164 people according to the latest United Nations estimations as per February 2018.
+The Canadian population has increased since 1934.
+The current count is 36,850,164 people, according to the latest United Nations estimations as of February 2018.
 The population constitutes 0.48% of the world’s population.
 It is ranked at position 38 in the world’s population.
-The population density is ten people per square miles.
+The population density is ten people per square mile.
 The total acreage of land is 9.093 million square kilometers.
 82% of the citizens reside in urban areas, which is equivalent to 30.413 million people.
 The median age is 40.7 years.
-The number of births in 2015/2016 fiscal year was 392,903.
+The number of births in the 2015/2016 fiscal year was 392,903.
 This was an increase from the previous year, which can be attributed to several factors.
 For example, improved health systems, adequate supply of food and water, or immigration.
 Most Canadians (45%) are married by the law.
 Most of the people are aged between 25 and 64 years.
-Below is a graph showing the growth, natural increase, and net migration since 1985 to 2016.
+Below is a graph showing the growth, natural increase, and net migration from 1985 to 2016.

 Technology: My Computer